Big Pharma’s Next Frontier: The Largest Longevity Drug Trial Yet

 **2. Broader Acceptance of Preventative Healthcare Models**

-Q: What is a longevity drug?
+**Q: What are longevity drugs?**